danberlyne/recap-video-generator/README.md

 # About
 This tool extracts clips from multiple video files, resizes them to the same resolution, and combines them into a single "recap" video file, with crossfade and audio normalisation, as well as custom subtitles.
 It is compatible with Linux, Mac, and Windows.

+The user can either specify their desired clips manually or let `recap-video-generator` automatically select the best clip for each video by detecting choruses within the audio.

 # Requirements
-This tool uses the third party Python modules OpenPyXL and MoviePy.
+This tool uses the third party Python modules OpenPyXL, MoviePy, and Pychorus.
 Furthermore, MoviePy requires ImageMagick.
 Please install these before attempting to run the Python scripts included here.
 Note that MoviePy uses features of Pillow 9.5.0 that are no longer supported in the most recent version of Pillow, so you may need to roll back your version of Pillow.
 Do this by typing `pip install Pillow==9.5.0` in the terminal.

 If you are on Linux/Mac, you will need to edit ImageMagick's access permissions in `policy.xml` in order for MoviePy to work properly: